American University of Rome: Academic programs

-The Rula Jebreal Scholarship Fund

-AUR together with Rula Jebreal (award-winning journalist, author, and foreign policy analyst) started the Rula Jebreal Scholarship Fund in 2015.
-The scholarship fund has been designed to directly respond to the global migration crisis, a crisis that is particularly affecting Italy.
-In 2017, AUR brought three students from Beirut to study in Rome and since then the project has expanded to provide tuition and living costs for six further students from conflict-torn countries (Syria, Palestine, Eswatini, and Egypt).

 Student life

 Students live off-campus mostly near the university, giving the opportunity to allow the students to immerse in the surrounding communities.

 The AUR community of students and faculty publishes a literary journal of student works called Remus each year.
-A monthly student run newspaper called "the Howler" is now being published.
 AUR student run organisations include Student Government and a variety of clubs such as: Veterans Club, Business Club, Communication Club, Culture Club, Italian Studies Club, and International Relations Club which also organises AUR's Harvard National Model United Nations delegation.
 The Communication club also supports AUR's Communication Week which is a showcase of the American University of Rome students communications and English work.